tcawill/VRTestBed/README.md

 2. Acceleration & Jerk, although produce data frames come with a warning.
 I think this affects the ggplot
 3. In order to use R, I recommend you download R Studio Desktop here: https://www.rstudio.com/products/rstudio/download/
 4. I added the acceleration and jerk data frames & ggplots, but they are commented out for right now, due to the warning.
 I'm not sure I will be able to fix before I leave.
+5. Within the R Studio Terminal run before running the program for the first time (and probably any time after restarting -- not sure): install.packages("dplyr") install.packages("ggplot2")